itswzyss/wzyss-personal-blog/_posts/2023-06-18-red-discord-bot.markdown

 ## Let's Get Started
 Before you can host a Red bot, make sure you have the following:

-A server to host the bot (any host with a decent internet connection will do, and if you're looking for a personal recommendation, I typically use <a href="https://aws.amazon.com/lightsail/" target="_blank">AWS Lightsail</a>).
+- A server to host the bot (any host with a decent internet connection will do, and if you're looking for a personal recommendation, I typically use <a href="https://aws.amazon.com/lightsail/" target="_blank">AWS Lightsail</a>).
+- A Discord Bot Token obtained by creating an Application on the <a href="https://discord.com/developers" target="_blank">Discord Developer Portal</a>.

 > If you're a new Lightsail customer, you can get the $10 tier free for three months!
 {: .prompt-tip }